redprivate/dndlexikon/lexikon.md

 ___
 A wave of thunderous force sweeps out from you.
 Each creature in a 15-foot cube originating from you must make a Constitution saving throw.
 On a failed save, a creature takes 2d8 thunder damage and is pushed 10 feet away from you.
 On a successful save, the creature takes half as much damage and isn't pushed.

-In addition, unsecured objects that are completely within the area of effect are automatically pushed 10 feet away from you by the spell's effect, and the spell emits a thunderous boom audible out to 300 feet.***At Higher Levels.*** When you cast this spell using a spell slot of 2nd level or higher, the damage increases by 1d8 for each slot level above 1st.
+In addition, unsecured objects that are completely within the area of effect are automatically pushed 10 feet away from you by the spell's effect, and the spell emits a thunderous boom audible out to 300 feet.
+<br><br>**At Higher Levels:** When you cast this spell using a spell slot of 2nd level or higher, the damage increases by 1d8 for each slot level above 1st.

 ### Toll the Dead
 *Necromancy cantrip*